Szatakis/NasuaOS-Bootloader/README.md

 # NasuaOS-Bootloader

 Bootloader template for NasuaOS.
-It has every component to boot NasuaOS like edk2-bins
+It has every component to boot NasuaOS like edk2-bins.
+I want to make NasuaOS work on everyPC.